 While I do think the music industry is an amazing industry, whether it’s major labels or working independently unless your friends with an artist or someone there at major labels there isn’t really a community.
 Like everyone’s kind of in it for themselves and it’s quite individualistic.
 It’s so much more friendly if there’s more of a community and I don’t really see why everything is made out to be a competition.

-The industry can take such a toll on our bodies, our brains and our sense of purpose, having a community of artists supporting each other is really important.
+The industry can take such a toll on our bodies, our brains, and our sense of purpose, having a community of artists supporting each other is really important.

-“Nothing Really Matters” tackles just how stressful and overwhelming all the little things can be and how you lose sight on the important stuff.
+“Nothing Really Matters” tackles just how stressful and overwhelming all the little things can be and how you lose sight of the important stuff.
 “My Mistake” delves into embracing your flaws and how sort of empowering and freeing that can be.
 Both songs are so honest and personal.
 Were you ever apprehensive about releasing tracks, considering they contain so much intimate emotion and brutal honesty?

 Yeah, maybe.
 My first album wasn’t very personal at all really, I just kind of wrote about stuff I saw and that’s what I wanted to do as a songwriter.
-But I’ve kind of realised, through my sort of identity crisis, that the songs that I wrote that weren’t about me were just not as good.
+But I’ve kind of realized, through my sort of identity crisis, that the songs that I wrote that weren’t about me were just not as good.

 Has your relationship with performing some of your older songs changed and evolved since you started?